warpdynamicsltd/level/README.md

 **Important information about Level**

-- At the current phase, **Level** is a statically-typed language with minimalistic support for object-oriented programing and with functions, methods and operators overloading.
+- At the current phase, **Level** is a statically-typed language with minimalistic support for object-oriented programing, operators overloading and simple templates.
 - At the current phase, **Level** supports only x86-64 architecture with Linux based OS.
 - **Level compiler** source code is written in Python 3 using ONLY Python's standard library.
 - There are no other 3rd party dependencies.